Widow’s Peak Guide: Causes and How To Style Your Unique Hairline

 Embrace your unique detail.

-Widow Peak Causes
+Widow’s Peak Causes

 1. Headband Braid for Widow’s Peak

-A headband braid is a great way to show off your widow’s peak and keep your hair out of your face!
-All you have to do is start a French braid just above your ear on one side of your head and then move across the top, adding pieces from only the front side of your head.
-This style is also great because it’s so easy to do, even with a widow’s peak!
+Start a French braid just above your ear on one side of your head and then move across the top, adding pieces from only the front side of your head.
+It’s so easy to do, even with a widow’s peak!

-2. Slicked Back Bun
+2. Slicked Back Bun with Widow’s Peak

 3. Zig-Zag Part for Widow’s Peak